hanabi/hanabi.github.io/docs/level_1.md

 title: Level 1 - Newbie
 ---

-- Canary.
-Level 1 strategies can be learned with no games of Hanabi played.
+- Level 1 strategies can be learned with no games of Hanabi played.
 You can either learn them before you play your first game or after you play a few games to learn the basic mechanics.
 - This stuff is a repeat of the [beginner's guide](beginner.md), but we go into a bit more detail here.

 ## Conventions & Special Moves